Syllabus

 Homeworks

-This course will have eight homework assignments reviewing concepts from lecture.
+This course will have nine homework assignments reviewing concepts from lecture.
 Homework assignments are due at 11:59:59pm on the specified date in the schedule.
 Homeworks will be submitted via Gradescope, which is available through the course’s Canvas page.
 Homework submissions through any means other than Gradescope will not be accepted.

-Homeworks must be done individually, and must represent your own work.
+Homeworks must be done individually and must represent your own work.

 WARNING!

 When answering homework questions, you cannot reproduce a figure or text from lecture slides, books, websites, or other sources.
 Doing so is plagiarism.
 When answering homework questions your work must be your own.
 Answers violating this rule will be given an automatic zero.
 If any group of students have the exact same answer to a question, it will be treated as if you copied from each other.
+You may not use LLMs or other generative AI to complete the homeworks.
+We caution that LLMs have routinely produced incorrect answers to our homework questions in the past.

 Exams